jhuapl-bio/pathogenesis-gene-ontology/README.md

 ### Editors' version

-Those wishing to edit this ontology should use the "-edit" version, [src/ontology/pathgo-edit.owl](src/ontology/pathgo-edit.owl)

-Developers are encouraged to use Protege (https://protege.stanford.edu/) for ontology editing, and a git-enabled command line environment for version control.
-Changes can also be made using the GitHub interface using the following protocol:
+PathGO would welcome contributions from the community!
+Contributors are encouraged to use Protege (https://protege.stanford.edu/) for ontology editing, and a Git-enabled command line environment for version control and to submit changes for integration.
+Note, to edit this ontology, contributors should make changes to the "-edit" file, [src/ontology/pathgo-edit.owl](src/ontology/pathgo-edit.owl).

-1. After making changes to the ontology in Protege, export the ontology to a file using the default format (RDF/XML)
+For contributors less experienced with Git and command line environments, we recommend a workflow using GitHub Desktop (https://desktop.github.com/).
+Individuals should download and install GitHub Desktop, select the option to "Clone a Repository from the Internet...", search for the "pathogenesis_gene_ontology" repository, and clone it.
+When prompted, you will be able to choose where the cloned repository files are saved.
+A workflow for viewing the ontology and making changes is as follows:

+1. From within GitHub Desktop, ensure that the current repository selected is the 'pathogenesis_gene_ontology' and the current branch is 'master'.
+Click "Fetch origin" to pull down the latest version of the ontology.
+2. From within Protege, open the ontology by navigating to the directory where the repository was cloned, descend into the 'src/ontology' folder, and open the [src/ontology/pathgo-edit.owl](src/ontology/pathgo-edit.owl) file.
-2. Navigate to the 'pathgo-edit.obo' file in Github and click the pencil icon to edit the file
+3. Make desired edits/comments to the ontology in Protege and save the changes.
-3. Select-all and paste over the contents there with the contents of the RDF/XML file you exported
-4. Scroll to the bottom and select the radio button that says "Create a new branch for this commit...", and click "Commit changes".
-This will create a 'Pull request' for your changes which will be merged by a PathGO developer if approved.
+4. Switch back to the GitHub Desktop application, and review all of the changes present.
+Any changes that you don't want to be retained can be removed by right-clicking on the file and selecting "Discard Changes...".
+5. Save the changes to your local Git repository by providing a short name and description of the changes at the bottom left corner, and clicking "Commit to master".
+Note, this will only save the changes to your filesystem.
+6. Submit the changes for inclusion into PathGO by clicking the 'Push origin' button on the home screen.
+This action will trigger a notification, i.e. a pull request, to the maintainers of PathGO who will review the changes and merge them, if approved.

+Users are strongly encouraged to "Fetch origin" from within GitHub Desktop prior to viewing and/or editing the ontology, to ensure they are working from the latest version.

 ## Contact

-Please use this repository's [Issue tracker](https://github.com/rjacak/pathogenesis-gene-ontology/issues) to request new terms/classes or report errors or specific concerns related to the ontology.
+Please use this repository's [Issue tracker](https://github.com/rjacak/pathogenesis-gene-ontology/issues) to request provide feedback, recommend new terms/classes, and/or report errors or specific concerns related to the ontology.
 We would love to hear from you!

 ## Acknowledgements